-- Valuing what parents tell us about the way in which their children behave and learn at home. - Allowing children to move equipment around the setting to extend their own play and learning. - Ensuring that there is a balance between adult led and child initiated activities. - The learning journals that contain photos and observations of each child's learning and are shared online with parents. - modelling being creative.
+- Valuing what parent/carers tell us about the way in which their children behave and learn at home. - Allowing children to move equipment around the setting to extend their own play and learning. - Ensuring that there is a balance between adult led and child initiated activities. - The learning journals that contain photos and observations of each child's learning and are shared online with parent/carers. - modelling being creative.